 top of page

-Mindfulness-Based Cognitive Therapy for Well-being
+Mindfulness-Based Cognitive Therapy for Well-Being

 Mindfulness-Based Cognitive Therapy – MBCT - blends mindfulness practices, CBT and group learning to support you to access your inner resources for well-being, kindness and ease in everyday life.